Zviadists: After Gamsakhurdia's death

-On 19 October 1998, 200 soldiers of the Georgian army staged a mutiny against the government of Shevardandze under the leadership of Lieutenant-Colonel Akaki Eliava, a former Zviadist officer who was amnistied in 1994 and coopted into the army.
+On 19 October 1998, 200 soldiers of the Georgian army staged a mutiny against the government of Shevardnadze under the leadership of Lieutenant-Colonel Akaki Eliava, a former Zviadist officer who was amnistied in 1994 and coopted into the army.
 Akaki Eliava and Nemo Burchuladze issued a joint statement during the mutiny, saying that they were "restoring legitimate power in Georgia".
 The mutiny began in the Senaki military base in Mingrelia, with the soldiers advancing to Kutaisi, second largest Georgian city.
 They also took captive some security officials.
 However, the mutineers were soon met by much larger government force under the command of Defence Minister Davit Tevzadze, and Mingrelia also remained tranquil.
 After this, the mutineers agreed to return to the barracks.
 Shevardnadze accused the mutineers of attempting to sabotage the construction of Baku–Supsa Pipeline to transport Caspian oil through Georgia.
 Eliava, who managed to escape, demanded the resignation of Eduard Shevardnadze and the restoration of the "legal government" formed by Gamsakhurdia.
-Akaki Eliava continued issuing ultimatums to Shevardandze.
+Akaki Eliava continued issuing ultimatums to Shevardnadze.
 On 3 November, he demanded the release of those 34 prisoners arrested after the mutiny and the official condemnation of the 1991–1992 Georgian coup d'état, threatening another military campaign against Shevardnadze.

 Shevardnadze officially adopted the policy of "reconciliation" with Zviadists.
 The Speaker of the Georgian Parliament Zurab Zhvania said in 1998 that it was desirable that all Zviadists "return from the forests".
 Shevardnadze even recognized the guilt of the authorities for the events that took place during the civil war in Mingrelia.
 In 1997, Eduard Shevardnadze pardoned 52 convicts on death row, including Zviadists.
 However, in practice "a witch-hunt for dissidents" continued in Georgia.
 On 12 May 1998, the president of the All-Georgian Human Rights Association, Giorgi Kervalishvili reported that there were more than 100 Zviadist political prisoners in Georgia.

 In 2000, after the 9 April presidential election, the Parliament of Georgia passed a "resolution on national reconciliation" which directed the Prosecutor's Office of Georgia to review the cases of Zviadists convicted for the participation in the civil war.
-Shevardandze pardoned several hundred prisoners, with the estimated 95% of Zviadists being released from prison.
+Shevardnadze pardoned several hundred prisoners, with the estimated 95% of Zviadists being released from prison.
 The court also released two Zviadists accused of an assassination attempt against the Mkhedrioni paramilitary leader Jaba Ioseliani in 1992.
-However, not all prisoners were pardoned, and on 1 October 2000, 12 Zviadists staged a prison break in Tbilisi, including Loti Kobalia, whose death sentence was replaced by life imprisonment, and Guram Abasanadze, who was charged with organizing and financing the 1998 assassination attempt.
+However, not all prisoners were pardoned, and on 1 October 2000, 12 Zviadists staged a prison break in Tbilisi, including Loti Kobalia, whose death sentence was replaced by life imprisonment, and Guram Absanadze, who was charged with organizing and financing the 1998 assassination attempt.
 Three escapees, Absanadze, Kobalia and Zaur Edzhibia, were apprehended in the Ambrolauri Municipality on 11 October.
 The scandal discredited the Justice Ministry which led to the resignation of Minister Joni Khetsuriani, who was replaced by Mikheil Saakashvili.